Ch. Uniquecottage Gold Skye (Charlie)

 Additional Health Resources:

-The Cairn Terrier's coat requires regular and thorough brushing.
-If brushed and combed weekly and infrequently bathed, shedding is minimal.
-Long hair around the feet and between the pads should be trimmed.
+The Cairn Terrier’s coat requires regular and thorough brushing.
+(Shedding is minimal if brushed and combed weekly.)
+Hair around the feet and between the pads should be kept trimmed.
+Of note: Many Cairns are allergic to flea bites; therefore it is important to ensure that your Cairn is free of fleas.

 • Grooming Your Cairn